IDinsight/ask-a-question/docs/develop/testing.md

 This target starts up new postgres and qdrant container for testing.
 It also sets the correct environment variables, runs `pytest`, and then destroys the containers.

+### Debugging unit tests

+Before debugging, run `make setup-tests` within `core_backend` to launch new postgres and qdrant containers for testing and set the correct environment variables.

+After debugging, clean up the testing resources by calling `make teardown-tests`.

 ## Calling endpoints